 Especially designed for the very young, our stylized alphabet is the easiest way for children to connect letter symbols with the sounds of the letters.
 Pull up the rocking chair and enjoy the Alphabet Tales together, and as a wonderful by-product to cuddle time your child will permanently link the images of the letters with their sounds.

-Once the children are comfortable with the alphabet shapes and sounds, our SnapWords® Numbers, Colors, Days, Months, & Seasons Teaching Cards.
+Once the children are comfortable with the alphabet shapes and sounds, introduce our SnapWords® Numbers, Colors, Days, Months, & Seasons Teaching Cards.
 The Numbers and Colors set contains the numbers 1-10 and 13 color words.
 Colors included: black, blue, brown, gold, gray, green, orange, pink, purple, red, silver, white, and yellow.

 SnapWords® List Preschool are perfect to introduce young children to basic sight words, while keeping with the laid-back, fun approach that was started with Alphabet Tales.
 The Preschool List includes 59 words.
 These concrete words are perfect for beginning readers.